Overview

 - “Can I still live in a flood-damaged house”

-- Add the keyword for each topic blog post you’re going after into the Carrot SEO Ranking Tracker
+- Add the keyword for each topic blog post you’re going after into Carrot’s SEO Keyword Rank Tracking tool

-Step #3: Link all of your blog content back up to the pillar content
+Step #3: Link all of your supporting blog content back up to the main Niche Topic Page

 - …and to each other to create a more robust internal linking strategy that Google will love.